Facebook is testing local news and events section in its app

 The social network said Wednesday it's testing a new section of its app dedicated to events and news stories from local publishers and organizations.

-The new section is called "Today In," and it's being tested in just a few cities right now: New Orleans, La.; Little Rock, Ark.; Billings, Mont.; Peoria, Ill.; Olympia, Wash.; and Binghamton, N.Y.
+The new section is called "Today In," and it's being tested in just five cities right now: New Orleans; Little Rock, Arkansas; Billings, Montana; Peoria, Illinois; Olympia, Washington; and Binghamton, New York.
 The "Today In" section will exist alongside the local news that already appears in people's news feeds and on publisher pages.
-Recode earlier Wednesday reported the news.
+Recode reported the news about "Today In" earlier Wednesday.

 The section will be powered by a mix of machine learning software and human workers used to surface the local content.
 Local news publishers will be approved by Facebook's News Partnerships team, according to Recode.